MCServerScout/Discord-Bot/docs/login.md

 - 0x... > 50: Play packet
   - The server responded with a packet that might be out of order, ignore and listen again
 - 0x... <= 50: Play packet
-  - The server responded with a valid packet and you can now start sending packets to the server
+  - The server responded with a valid packet, and you can now start sending packets to the server
 - 0x... < 0: Invalid Packet
   - This is a honeypot and you should disconnect
   - You can also usually tell by checking the players listed in the sample, as they are usually fake